geoserver/geoserver/doc/en/user/source/security/urlchecks.rst

 - WMS GetMap and GetFeatureInfo requests in feature portrayal mode (``REMOTE_OWS`` and ``REMOTE_OWS_TYPE`` parameters)
 - WPS remote inputs, either as GET or POST requests

+External URLs configured by admins in the GUI (e.g. WFS, cascaded WMS & WMTS) are not subject to this check.

-Check this page for any additional remote service access checks added in the future.
+Please refer back to this page for any additional remote service access checks added in the future.

 Configuration of URL checks
 ---------------------------